Understanding your electricity costs

 We are required to pay fees to the Australian Energy Market Operator (AEMO) for operating in the market.

-Fortunately, these fees are relatively much smaller than others.
+Fortunately, these fees are much smaller than others.

 Bad debt

-Unfortunately customers sometimes disappear before they’ve paid an outstanding balance.
+Unfortunately customers sometimes disappear before they’ve paid an outstanding balance, so we need to include an allowance for this in our pricing.

 Retail costs